Team-IO/taam/README.md

 Installed Gradle versions should also work fine, but we require at least Gradle 4.6 for the JUnit integration.

-## Some info on the internal structure:
+## Some info on the internal structure
 ### Branches
 The master branch currently points to the latest released version for MC 1.12.2.
 Every supported minecraft version has their own branch.